teomarcdhio/python-microservice/README.md

 ## Github actions
 Every commit to the repo will trigger a build, test, containerisation and push to dockerhub.

+A deploy workflow deploys the helm chart on a target eks cluster ( see helm deployment notes ).

+The two workflows coudl be chained so for every commit a build is made and the deploymnet is triggered ( workflow callign workflow ) .

 ## Notes
 Running on debug mode for verbose logging while testing ; ideally we woudl want some args passed tot he python app to define the run mode ( argparse ).